 statewide West Virginia State GIS Tech Ctr, Spring 2003, 2-foot, color, MrSID

 Free Geographic Information Service Software - GIS Freeware

 display & merge digital elevation models, satellite pics, scans, GIS data...

 NOAA-EPA mapping app for Mac & Windows

 multi-format viewer, pan-zoom large files

-chart viewer for Electronic Navigational Charts in S-57, DNC & SENC formats
+chart viewer for Electronic Navigational Charts in S-57 formats

 freeware image viewer & processor

-Directory of Geoscience Organizations of the World lists 460 organizations in 169 countries, plus 15 international organizations.
-From the Geological Survey of Japan, which also provides a nice list of links to geoscience magazines.
+Directory of Geoscience Organizations of the World lists 460 organizations in 169 countries, plus 15 int'l orgs.
+From the Geological Survey of Japan.

 TIME Magazine, May 23, 1949, p.
 63:|